Land Conservation Program

 Do not use pesticides

-The use of pesticides and herbicides puts wild animals and plants at risk.
-These chemicals usually kill or injure wildlife that are not the target of their application.
-Also, many of these chemicals remain in the environment, killing other animals that eat poisoned animals.
+The use of pesticides and herbicides poses a risk to wild animals and plants.
+These chemicals often harm or kill wildlife that are not the intended targets of their application.
+Additionally, many of these chemicals persist in the environment, leading to further harm by poisoning animals that consume affected creatures.

 7.